SchulzLab/TEPIC/README.md

 	GENEID		TF1	TF2	...
 TFn	peak length	peak count	peak signal ENSG00000044612	0	0	...
 4.2	23		3		19.2

+The *Prefix_Conformation_Data_Affinity_Three_Peak_Based_Features_Gene_View.txt* files are based on the previous structure but extend it by including the same features, that is TF gene-scores and peak features determined for DHS residing in chromatin loops:

+	GENEID		TF1	TF2	...
+TFn	peak length	peak count	peak signal	LR_TF1	...
+LR_TFn	LR_peak length	LR_peak count	LR_peak signal
+	ENSG00000044612	0	0	...
+4.2	23		3		19.2		3.4	...
+0.9	14	4	63.3

 The *Prefix_Thresholded_Sparse_Affinity_Gene_View.txt* files are tab separated files listing the Ensemble GeneID in the first column, and the name of the TF associated to this gene in the second column.
 Here, thresholded TF affinities are used for the computation.
 The third column of this file is required by DREM and does not carry any specific meaning.